 2.a.
 Are students achieving proficiency on state examinations in reading and math?
 Note: Pooled 3-year proficiency used for small schools.

-Exceeds Standard: ☐ School's proficiency rates are in the top 10% of statewide performance OR the school's proficiency rates are at least 90%.
-Meets Standard: ☐ School's proficiency rates meet or exceed average statewide performance but fall below the top 10% and the school's proficiency rates are below 90%.
-Does Not Meet Standard: ☐ School's proficiency rates fall below average statewide performance but are above the bottom 20%.
-Falls Far Below Standard: ☐ School's proficiency rates are in the bottom 20% of statewide performance.
-Composite School Comparison 2.b.
+School's proficiency rates are in the top 10% of statewide performance OR the school's proficiency rates are at least 90%.

+□ School's proficiency rates meet or exceed average statewide performance but fall below the top 10% and the school's proficiency rates are below 90%.

+School's proficiency rates fall below average statewide performance but are above the bottom 20%.

+School's proficiency rates are in the bottom 20% of statewide performance.

+Composite School Comparison

+2.b.
 Are students performing as expected on state examinations in reading and math given the characteristics of the school's population?

 Note: Pooled 3-year proficiency used for small schools.

-Exceeds Standard: ☐ School's actual proficiency rate exceeds the expected proficiency rate by 15 or more percentage points.
-Meets Standard:
+Given School's actual proficiency rate exceeds the expected proficiency rate by 15 or more percentage points.

-points.

-☐ School's actual proficiency rate is less than the expected proficiency rate by up to 15 percentage points.

-☐ School's actual proficiency rates meets or exceeds the expected proficiency rate by up to 15 percentage
+□ School's actual proficiency rates meets or exceeds the expected proficiency rate by up to 15 percentage points.